NeilsonHu/DemoForHideComposeKeyboard/README.md

 #### 2. Clicking return button to hide keyboard

 - This can be done by customizing the return button action of the keyboard.
-- [:upside_down_face:]Then it means users can not break the line by return button.
+- :upside_down_face:Then it means users can not break the line by return button.

 |                iOS                   |                   Android                |
 |:------------------------------------:|:----------------------------------------:|